 Our executive compensation program has a high degree of performance orientation.
-It is the current objective of the Compensation Committee to have NEO compensation (including each component thereof) increase towards the 25% percentile level of the peer group recommended by our compensation consultant.
+It is the current objective of the Compensation Committee to have NEO compensation (including each component thereof) at or near to plus/minus 20% of the 25th percentile level of the peer group recommended by our compensation consultant.
 The Company continues to improve the relative pay positions of its NEOs relative to a competitive market range.
-Currently, the Company pays base salaries and actual total cash compensation below the 25th percentile and within the competitive range of the market (plus/minus 20% of the 25th percentile).
-By individual, however, all five NEOs are paid within the competitive range with respect to base salaries and total cash compensation.
-With respect to total direct compensation (total cash compensation plus long-term equity-based awards), the Company pays current total direct compensation below the 25th percentile and outside the competitive range of the market (plus/minus 20% of the 25th percentile).
-By individual, three of the five Company NEOs are paid within the competitive range for total direct compensation.
+Currently, the Company pays base salaries for all five NEOs within the competitive range (plus/minus 20% of the 25th percentile of peer group), yet three of the five Company NEOs are below the 25th percentile for base salaries.
+With respect to total cash compensation (base salaries plus short-term incentive compensation) four of the five NEOs are paid within our competitive range, and four of the five Company NEOs are above the 25th percentile for total cash compensation.
+With respect to total direct compensation (total cash compensation plus long-term equity-based awards), the Company pays all five Company NEOs below the 25th percentile.
+By individual, four of the five Company NEOs are paid within our competitive range (plus/minus 20% of the 25th percentile of peer group) for total direct compensation.

-While the Compensation Committee continues to review Company performance and NEO compensation with a view to increasing NEO compensation levels to the 25th percentile, the Compensation Committee expects that as Company performance continues to achieve median and higher levels relative to peer companies, it will move to increase compensation levels for NEOs above the 25th percentile.
+While the Compensation Committee continues to review Company performance and NEO compensation with a view to seeing NEO compensation levels at the 25th percentile, the Compensation Committee expects that as Company performance continues to achieve median and higher levels relative to peer companies, it will move to increase compensation levels for NEOs above the 25th percentile.